thunwal/bioinvasionanalysis/README.md

 # bioinvasionanalysis

 ## About this project
-**This project is intended to support the analysis of the spatio-temporal dispersal dynamics of a potentially multiple-introduced non-native species without prior knowledge of population structure.
-Given a cost surface and presence data, it delineates potentially distinct populations and calculates the expansion rate for each population.**
+This Python project is designed to support the analysis of spatio-temporal dispersal dynamics of non-native species and uncover multiple introductions.
+Given a cost surface and presence data, it delineates potentially distinct populations and calculates the expansion rate for each population.

-After thinning the presence data to the raster resolution, retaining the earliest observation per cell, the script sequentially creates least-cost paths in annual time steps connecting each observation with the nearest earlier observation based on accumulated cost.
-High-cost paths are subsequently removed, based on a configurable threshold, to isolate groups of connected paths and nearby points (populations).
-For each population, the expansion rate is calculated by regressing the cumulative distance of observations to the first observation against time.
+The scripts performs the following steps:

+1. **Spatial thinning** of the presence data, retaining the earliest observation per cost surface cell
+2. **Sequential least-cost modelling**, connecting each observation with the nearest earlier observation based via least-cost path
+3. **Delineate populations** by removing high-cost paths from the result set, thus isolating groups of paths and points
+4. **Calculate expansion rates** for all populations using the distance regression method

-For the creation of least-cost paths I implement the *Graph* module of the [scikit-image](https://scikit-image.org/docs/stable/api/skimage.graph.html) package.
-I also provide an alternative solution for least-cost modelling based on ArcPy in this repository in the form of the two scripts `arcgis_distacc` and `arcgis_optpaths`, but these are not yet seamlessly integrated and outcommented for this reason.
-To use them, a valid ArcGIS Pro license is required.
+For creating least-cost paths, the *Graph* module from the [scikit-image](https://scikit-image.org/docs/stable/api/skimage.graph.html) package is used.
+An alternative solution based on ArcPy is also provided (`arcgis_distacc` and `arcgis_optpaths`), but these are not yet seamlessly integrated.
+A valid ArcGIS Pro license is required to use ArcPy.

 ## Future development

-- Parameter to choose between scikit-image and ArcPy based least-cost modelling?
+- Add parameter to choose between scikit-image and ArcPy based least-cost modelling?
-- Add more sensitivity tests, e.g. for the number of observations per population?
+- Add more output fields to the sensitivity test, e.g. the number of observations per population?
-- ...let me know your thoughts!

-## Setting up the environment

-Create your own environment as you like.
-Make sure to install needed packages as to per the `requirements.txt` file (`pip install -f requirements.txt`).
+- open to community suggestions and contributions

+## Getting started

+1. **Clone the repository**
+   On Windows:
+    ```bash
+    cd c:\path\to\myprojects  # path were you want to save bioinvasionanalysis
+    git clone https://github.com/thunwal/bioinvasionanalysis.git  # downloads the repository
+    ```

+2. **Create a virtual environment**
+    On Windows:
+    ```bash
+    cd c:\path\to\myenvs  # path where you want to create the environment
+    python -m venv venv_bioinv  # creates an environment "venv_bioinv"
+    venv_bioinv\Scripts\activate  # activates the enviornment "venv_bioinv"
+    ```

+3. **Install required packages**
+    On Windows:
+    ```bash
+    cd c:\path\to\myprojects\bioinvasionanalysis  # navigate to the repository
+    python -m pip install -r requirements.txt  # this text file contains the packages to be installed
+    ```

-### If you want to use ArcPy scripts:
+## If you want to use ArcPy scripts

 Clone the default `arcgispro-py3` environment as it is not possible to install packages to the default environment.
 Follow [these](https://pro.arcgis.com/en/pro-app/3.0/arcpy/get-started/clone-an-environment.htm) steps.